Skip to main content

 Reality

-Glossaries, SaaS explainers, and educational pages can also use it when appropriate
+Glossaries, SaaS explainers, and educational pages can use it too when appropriate

 It is a one-time project